lukso-network/docs/docs/standards/getting-started/getting-started.md

 # Setup

-We will first start by creating an instance of web3.js, connected to L14 test network.
+Let's get started by creating a wallet connected to the [LUKSO L14 test network](https://blockscout.com/lukso/l14).

-_add your address with a password (take Fabian gist)_
+You will also need some test LYX to follow the guides.

+You can request some via the [L14 faucet](http://faucet.l14.lukso.network/).

 <Tabs>